adarsh-chakraborty/LPU-Auto-Wifi-Login/Readme.md

    This command downloads the extension files from the specified Git repository.

+   Alternatively, You can just download the repository as zip and extract it somewhere on your computer.

 2. **Open Google Chrome:**
    - Open the Google Chrome browser on your computer.